 None of these types of income are subject to the other brand spanking new tax – the 0.9% Medicare surtax on earned income.
 This one is only applicable to wage income and income from self-employment, and it applies above the same income thresholds as those listed above.
 Once an employee’s wages are above those levels, the additional 0.9% surtax will be withheld from the employee’s wages.
 The employer does not have to pay a complimentary 0.9% as with all other Medicare tax payments.

-For the self-employed, the surtax will be applied when you make your quarterly estimates or when you file Schedule SE at the end of the year.An IRA Owner's Manual or if you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.
+For the self-employed, the surtax will be applied when you make your quarterly estimates or when you file Schedule SE at the end of the year.A Social Security Owner's Manual, 2013 Edition, can be purchased by clicking this link.
+If you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.